Asset–liability mismatch: Duration mismatch

-Interest Rate Mismatch
+Interest rate mismatch

 An interest rate mismatch occurs when a bank borrows at one interest rate but lends at another.
 For example, a bank might borrow money by issuing floating interest rate bonds, but lend money with fixed-rate mortgages.
 If interest rates rise, the bank must increase the interest it pays to its bondholders, even though the interest it earns on its mortgages has not increased.
 This discrepancy can produce negative cash flows, which are financially unsustainable over the long term.

 Interest rate mismatch was identified as the primary cause of the U.S. Saving and Loan Crisis in the 1980s.
 While interest rates rose as part of restrictive monetary policy, financial regulations had set limits on interest rates that could be offered in depository accounts.
 As a result, clients withdrew funds from depository institutions, creating immense financial pressure when combined with declining real estate prices.

-Other Notes
+Other notes

 Mismatches are handled by asset liability management.
 Solutions broadly include risk reduction, mitigation, or hedging.

 Duration and currency mismatches were pointed out as key causes of the 1997 Asian Financial Crisis.

 Asset–liability mismatches are important to insurance companies and various pension plans, which may have long-term liabilities (promises to pay the insured or pension plan participants) that must be backed by assets.
 Choosing assets that are appropriately matched to their financial obligations is therefore an important part of their long-term strategy.

 Few companies or financial institutions have perfect matches between their assets and liabilities.
 In particular, the mismatch between the maturities of banks' deposits and loans makes banks susceptible to bank runs.
 On the other hand, a 'controlled' mismatch, such as between short-term deposits and somewhat longer-term, higher-interest loans to customers is central to many financial institutions' business model.